This document presents a set of

 If you are using Mozilla Firefox instead of a WebKit-based browser, then you can find similar

-functionality with complete configurability in the
+functionality in the

-requestpolicy extension.
+requestblock extension.